babasaraki/iandow.github.io/_posts/2018-08-15-Field_Studies_in_Computer_Vision.md

 Cameras can generate large, high resolution images, at speeds that can push the limits of pub/sub messaging.
 Those demands can be even more challenging for applications that require several video sources in order to accomplish their mission.
 For example, a surveillance system in an art gallery might require a single pub/sub messaging service to transport video feeds from 10-100 cameras.
 Distributed messaging systems like Kafka and MapR-ES are designed to be scalable, but how fast is too fast?

-### Performance testing stream throughput
+### Performance testing stream throughput:

 <img src="http://iandow.github.io/img/video_perf_test.png" width="40%" align="right">

 To get a rough idea whether we can use pub/sub messaging to transport videos, I ran a performance test on a 3-node MapR cluster in the Google Cloud running on n1-highmem-4 (4 vCPUs, 26 GB memory) machines.

-The [mapr perfproducer](https://mapr.com/docs/home/ReferenceGuide/mapr_perfproducer.html) and [mapr perfconsumer](https://mapr.com/docs/52/ReferenceGuide/mapr_perfconsumer.html) utilities can be used to estimate the performance of producers and consumers for MapR-ES applications under a given cluster configuration.
+MapR's [perfproducer](https://mapr.com/docs/home/ReferenceGuide/mapr_perfproducer.html) and [perfconsumer](https://mapr.com/docs/52/ReferenceGuide/mapr_perfconsumer.html) utilities can be used to estimate the performance of producers and consumers for MapR-ES applications under a given cluster configuration.
 For my webcam application, video frames were compressed to about 50KB.
 The perfproducer and perfconsumer utilities showed that ***MapR-ES will have no problem handing video streams*** consisting of 50KB stream records published are typical video frame rates (e.g. 15fps) by several hundred cameras simultaneously.

 ## Challenge #3: How can binary objects, like images, be published as stream records?

-You can transport videos through Kafka/MapR-ES topics like this:
+You can transport videos through Kafka / MapR-ES topics like this:
 1. Use the OpenCV library to read frames from a video source
 2. Convert each frame to a byte array
 3. Publish that byte array as a record to the stream.